-Start your day with a Spanish almuerzo – the handy snack between breakfast and lunch – before heading and exploring the iconic Gothic Quarter.
-This is the oldest part of the city and is home to a number of buildings that date back to the early Middle-Ages.
-It’s winding streets and enchanting squares are the perfect place to get lost and soak up the majestic feel of this ancient neighbourhood.
+Start your day with a snack (such as churros con chocolate) before exploring the Gothic Quarter.
+This area is the oldest part of the city and is home to several buildings that date back to the early Middle Ages.
+Its winding streets and enchanting squares are the perfect places to get lost and soak up the majestic feel of this ancient neighbourhood.

 After lunch, wander through El Born, the bohemian part of the Old Town located between Via Laietana and the Parc de la Ciutadella.
-This is the best place to peruse the independent boutiques and artisan stores that give it its character, and you’ll be able to find original pieces by local designers as well as artisan-made leather, ceramics and more.
+It is the best place to peruse the independent boutiques and artisan stores that give it its character, and you’ll be able to find original pieces by local designers as well as handmade leather items, ceramics and more.

-Come the evening, the city will have taken on a whole new persona and Barcelona’s bustling nightlife will be beckoning.
-For busy bars head to El Raval where you can find a number of fantastic tapas spots, from traditional Spanish food to vegetarian tapas.
-While over in Poble Sec, there has been a veritable foodie revival in the area and there are a number of upmarket restaurants serving top-notch food to a mostly local crowd.
-Finish the night with a cocktail at Bitter or La Papa on Calle Parlament, or head in to the heart of El Raval for some live jazz or flamenco at Robadors 23.
+Alternatively, over in Poble Sec, there is a veritable culinary revival in the area, and a number of upmarket restaurants serve top-notch food to a mostly local crowd.
+Finish the night with a cocktail at Bitter, or head to the heart of El Raval for some live jazz or flamenco at Robadors 23.

-Time to get serious about the city’s architecture.
-Depending on the weather and how much you enjoy walking, opt to visit either the Sagrada Família or the Park Guëll – the masterpieces of Catalan architect Antoni Gaudí.
-Be sure to book your tickets online ahead of time to save time in the queues!
+It’s time to get serious about the city’s architecture.
+Depending on the weather and how much you enjoy walking, opt to visit either the Sagrada Família or Park Güell – the masterpieces of Catalan architect Antoni Gaudí.
+Be sure to book your tickets online to save time in the queues!

-Combine a visit to another of the city’s most stunning architectural gems with an evening of live performance with a visit to the Palau de la Música Catalana.
-Designed be the architect Lluís Domènech i Montaner, this stunning concert hall regularly hosts live performances of opera, classical dance and flamenco, and is without a doubt one of the best music venues in the city.
+Head to the Palau de la Música Catalana – another of Barcelona’s architectural wonders – for a live performance.
+Designed by architect Lluís Domènech i Montaner, this concert hall regularly hosts live performances of opera, classical dance and flamenco, and is without a doubt one of the best music venues in the city.

-After lunch, take the cable-car across to the Barceloneta and finish off your day with a long stroll by the waterfront, soaking up the sea breeze and the sound of the waves with a cocktail or glass of cava in one of the bars by the W hotel.
+After lunch, take the cable car across to the Barceloneta, and finish your day with a long stroll by the waterfront.
+Soak up the sea breeze and the sound of the waves either with a quick nibble at Steet Tacos or with a cocktail or glass of cava at a bar by the W Barcelona hotel.